rikkolovescats/sahilp-plugins/README.md

   file for all 3rd party plugin sources.
 This file acts as a metadata source for all the plugins present in the repository.
   Please refer to it if you're interested in creating your own 3rd party plugin source.
 - This README file is a reference for modders wanting to setup their own 3rd plugin source and is not mandatory.

+## License

+All code in this repository is unlicensed.